PSyGrid object

 Work on/with a PSyGrid object

-Loop on a PSyGrid object
+Loop over a PSyGrid object

 for mass in mygrid.initial_values['star_2_mass']: